Buckley & Taylor: Horizontal twin tandem

 These were 'standard' mill engines preferred by the Oldham Limiteds.
 An early example was the 1,000-ihp engine delivered to the North Moor spinning company in 1876.
 The design was conservative, using slide valves and spur wheel gear drive transmission.
 They did start to fit Corliss valves and rope drives in 1883, but these didn't become standard until the 1890s.
 An example of such an engine was the 2,000-ihp, horizontal twin tandem triple expansion delivered to Pearl Mill in 1892.

+Buckley & Taylor expanded in India sometime in 1865 after it partnered with Platt Bros to build drives and spinning machines for a jute mill in Bombay and, later, in Narayanganj.